Gronis/OpenEcs/README.md

 entity.add<Weight>(75);

 //But we want to use the EntityAlias class, because we know what an Actor is.
-//However, we don't want to write the construcor, because enouth is specified
+//However, we don't want to write the constructor, because enough is specified
 //for the library to "figure out" how to create an Actor after specifying what
 //components it has.
 Therefore, we leave out the constructor. class Actor : public EntityAlias<Name, Height, Weight> {};